Chinese Sesame Shrimp Recipe with Honey Mustard Sauce

 1/4 cup Dijon mustard

 2 tablespoons peanut oil

 2 tablespoons soy sauce

-To make sauce – whisk together the mustard, honey, oil and soy sauce until well combined.
+To make Chinese Honey-Mustard Dipping Sauce – whisk together the mustard, honey, oil and soy sauce until well combined.
 Set aside until ready to serve.

-In a bowl, gently mix the shrimp with salt to coat salt.
-Cover with cold water, slosh around a few times, drain the shrimp well, and then transfer to a cutting board.
-Line up 3 shallow bowls and put flour in one, in the second, whisk together sesame oil, wine, eggs, cornstarch, baking soda and the remaining 1/2 cup of flour, 1/2 cup of the peanut oil and the 1 cup of water until well combined.
+Line up 3 shallow bowls: In the first bowl, add only 1 cup of the flour.
+In the second bowl, whisk together sesame oil, wine, eggs, cornstarch, baking soda and the remaining 1/2 cup of flour, cooking oil and the 1 cup of water until well combined.
 In the third bowl, add sesame seeds.